-If possible, arrange to meet children / young people at the site of the activity.
+If possible, arrange to meet children or young people at the site of the activity.

-If driving children / young people to an off-site activity comply with guidelines under 24 Driving.
+If driving children or young people to an off-site activity comply with guidelines under 24) Driving.

-If taking children / young people away from the church premises obtain written consent from parents or guardians.
+Children and young people must not be taken away from the church premises without written consent from parents or guardians.

 Provide parents and guardians with the following information:

 v.
-Purpose of the trip, nature of the activity and costs.
-Phone number of contact person.
+Purpose of the trip, nature of the activity and costs

-Arrange a pre-determined place to meet if children / young people become separated during activity.
+Arrange a pre-determined place to meet if children or young people become separated during activity.

-Count children / young people throughout the day, particularly at transition points.
+Count children and young people throughout the day, particularly at transition points.